 In the case of reinsurance, the coverage or non-coverage of weather risks has been considered depending on the line of business.
 Common practice in the insurance industry allows us to assume with a high degree of certainty whether or not the aforementioned weather risks are covered by the individual lines of credit or surety business.
 As a reinsurer, the company does not have direct access to the end customer to decide on the marketing of insurance products.
 However, reinsurance covers support insurers by providing sufficient financial backing, if necessary, to enable them to offer sustainable products.
 Reinsurance assumes a high climate risk due to the accumulation of cessions in all reinsured portfolios and is a crucial element in mitigating this risk globally.
 The calculation of the alignment involves the analysis of three blocks:

-1. TECHNICAL SELECTION CRITERIA (STS):
+1. Technical Selection Criteria (STS):

 - CTS 1.1: The insurance business employs advanced modelling techniques to conduct prospective climate scenario analyses. - CTS 1.2: The company publicly discloses in its Statement of Non-Financial Information how it considers climate change risks. - CTS 1.3: Weather covers are taken out by default, regardless of the type of insurance, providing an incentive to take them out and guaranteeing risk reduction. - CTS 1.4: Following a weather risk event, an internal company procedure is followed to assess and contact the client according to the level of claims to establish the conditions for renewal or maintenance. - CTS 2.1 and 2.2: Product pricing provides for lower premiums for products with preventive measures.

-The company provides information on its website on preventive measures to reduce risk.

-- CTS 3.1 and CTS 3.2: The products of the branches considered include coverage for weather events.
+The company provides information on its website on preventive measures to reduce risk. - CTS 3.1 and CTS 3.2: The products of the branches considered include coverage for weather events.
 The terms and conditions of the products include coverages related to secondary effects derived from natural risks. - CTS 4.1 and 4.2: The company shares information with authorities for analytical research purposes. - CTS 5: Internal procedures are in place to provide a high level of service in case of large-scale claims, and intermediaries and customers are informed about the channels for reporting a claim.

-2. DNSH CRITERIA:
+2. DNSH Criteria:

-The volume of eligible premiums has been excluded from those obtained from customers with fossil fuel-related NACEs, See B. Non-life insurance and reinsurance activities not taxonomy-eligible in the table above.
+The volume of eligible premiums has been excluded from those obtained from customers with fossil fuel-related NACEs.
+See B. Non-life insurance and reinsurance activities not taxonomy-eligible in the table above.
+As an insurance and reinsurance company, Solunion plays a crucial role in helping society adapt to and mitigate the effects of climate change.
+This involves identifying risks and opportunities for the development of sustainable products and services.
+When defining the Group's strategy and underwriting processes, we consider the criteria set by current regulations, market trends and aspects of importance to various stakeholders.

-3. MSS CRITERION:
+3. MSS Criteria:

-The company complies with the Minimum Social Safeguards, following due diligence procedures and policies, which include the principles and declarations of the OECD, the ILO, the UN Guiding Principles on Business and Human Rights, and the International Bill of Human Rights.
+• The company complies with the Minimum Social Safeguards, following due diligence procedures and policies, which include the principles and declarations of the OECD, the ILO, the UN Guiding Principles on Business and Human Rights, and the International Bill of Human Rights.